szorfein/szorfein.github.io/_posts/2018-10-28-CTF-Linsecuriry.md

     $ sudo sh ./socat.sh

-Voila, we have run all commands.
+Voila, we have run all commands except `rvim`.

-The content bellow is not finished, i explore all other way :)
+The content bellow is not yet finished, i explore all other way.
 ---
  We can connect as bob and susan, return to bob and chec peter file: